Whether you are looking to make a simple signboard or advanced cabinetry with your CNC, having the appropriate software program can be crucial.

 Best CAM Woodworking CNC Software

 OpenBuilds CAM is a web-based G-code generator that can convert DXF, SVG, PNG, BMP, JPG, Gerber, and Excellon files into G-code that can be used with your CNC control software.

 Since it is web-based software, it needs active internet access to import, process, and export files.
 But, this also means it is OS-independent and can work on most computers with a web browser and internet connection.

 OpenBuilds CAM has an inbuilt parts library from which you can select and import some prebuilt shapes to your project.
 You can also insert customizable text.

 It has a simple user interface that is quite easy to understand in the first run itself.
 It has a grid-based job window with measurements in millimeters.

 You can simulate the toolpaths from the workspace window and can even speed up the simulation.

 OpenBuilds CAM works in tandem with OpenBuilds Control for controlling your CNC machine.
-Being open-source software, both of these software can be used for free.
+Being open-source software, both of these programs can be used for free.

-In the initial setup window, you have the option to connect to OpenBuild Control, select your controller (includes generic GRBL controllers), select your CNC machine, and other different details.
+In the initial setup window, you have the option to connect to OpenBuild Control, select your controller (including generic GRBL controllers), select your CNC machine, and other different details.